nickeson/Assignment1/README.md

-# Assignment1
-This assignment corresponds to the first assignment in the 'Intro to Programming.ppt' document on the SMT Google Drive

-The BONUS exercise will be coded for separately as a new package called com.nickeson.Assignment1Bonus
+# Kris Nickeson's Training Assignments

+This Repository will be for all of Kris Nickeson's training assignments.
+Different assignments will be separate branches for easy access.